 I didn’t fall apart.
 It didn’t feel like my heart and been ripped out my chest and stabbed into the wall with drawing pins right next to a break up quote from my MSN archive and a poster of Aaron Carter.
 This was different.
 It hurt a lot, but it was a dull ongoing ache rather than a sh*tstorm brewing in my diaphragm.
 It was an adjustment period.

 And he did the same.
-He made decisions about his life that he would never of made if we were still together and I take comfort from that.
+He made decisions about his life that he would never have made if we were still together and I take comfort from that.
 I would never want to do him a disservice because for a long time we had a great relationship.
 One of love, respect and friendship.
 But in the end, we were categorically incompatible.
 Our life ambitions were different and we weren’t willing to compromise on that.

 I believe we are on paths in life and sometimes those paths harmonise like a cheese and pickle duo but sometimes they hit a sour note and no amount of fine tuning can change that.
 It’s out of our control.